Skip to main content

 (c) 600 L of Class IIIA liquids.

-(3) If two or more classes of liquid are stored in the same building or in a single fire compartment having a fire-resistance rating not less than 1 h, the total quantity of stored liquid shall meet the requirements of the following equation:
+(3) When two or more classes of flammable liquid or combustible liquid are stored in the same building or in a fire compartment having a fire-resistance rating not less than 1 h, the total quantity permitted for each class of liquid shall be calculated as follows:

 qI/30 + qII/150 + qIIIA/600 ≤ 1